j-gardner/arconix-testimonials/readme.txt

 That's fantastic!
 Feel free to submit a pull request over at [Github](http://arcnx.co/atsource), add an idea to the [Trello Board](http://arcnx.co/attrello), or you can contact me through [Twitter](http://arcnx.co/twitter), [Facebook](http://arcnx.co/facebook) or my [Website](http://arcnx.co/1)

 == Screenshots ==

+1. Adding a new Testimonial
+2. Testimonial list in the Admin
+3. Shortcode output with default styling

 == Changelog ==